Oldenzaal, Netherlands: What to pack, what to wear, and when to go [2024]

 • Travel neck pillow

-A plug adapter that supports outlet types C and F. Take care to get the correct type.
-A lot of adapters available are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and F. Be sure to choose the correct type.
+The vast majority of adapters available are just plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most places.

 What to do in Oldenzaal, Netherlands